pip-services/pip-services-docs/content/en/conceptual/three_tier_architecture/_index.md

 ### Tier 3: Data layer or persistence layer

 This layer connects to a database containing a table with names.
-The class constructor accepts the name of the table to be used, which in this example is called ‘myfriends’.
+The class constructor accepts the name of the table to be used, which in this example is called 'myfriends'.

-The class also contains the defineSchema() method, which ensures that if our table doesn’t exist in the database, it is created.
+The class also contains the defineSchema() method, which ensures that if our table doesn't exist in the database, it is created.

 Next, it contains the composeFilter() method, which customizes a filter to the needs of the database, and the getOneRandom() method, which is an override of the parent class.